-In addition to recalibration of the elements of the Evidence-Based (EB) model, we were asked to review six additional issues: Preschool, School Safety, Transportation, Food Services, Special Education, and Distance Learning.
+In addition to recalibrating the elements of the Evidence-Based (EB) model, we were asked to review five additional issues: Preschool, School Safety, Transportation, Food Services, and Special Education.
 Preschool and School Safety are included here.
 Transportation and Food Services are included in Chapter 3 as elements 24 and 25 respectively.
-Special Education is discussed in a separate report prepared by the District Management Group and submitted to the select committee under separate cover.
-Distance Learning remains to be considered.
-We have not provided recommendations in this report because of the challenges currently faced by school districts in dealing with online learning due to COVID-19.
-We hope to be able to have enough clarity on the issues surrounding distance learning in the Pandemic and Post-Pandemic environment to provide some recommendation to the Committee for its December 2020 meeting.
+Special Education is discussed in a separate report prepared by the District Management Group (2020) and submitted to the select committee under separate cover.